richardhollis/camplayer/README.md

 hardwarecheck       Check hardware capabilities on startup (0=off, 1=on). backgroundmode      Use background image, pipng install required
                     (0=black, 1=static grid background, 2=dynamic background, 3=off).
-buffertime          Video buffertime in millisecond. screenchangeover    Changeover mode with multiple screens (0=normal, 1=fast, 2=smooth). icons               Enable loading, paused, ... icons on top of the video (0=off, 1=on). streamwatchdog      Check and repair broken video streams interval in seconds (0=off, 1=on).
+buffertime          Video buffertime in milliseconds. screenchangeover    Changeover mode with multiple screens (0=normal, 1=fast, 2=smooth). icons               Enable loading, paused, ... icons on top of the video (0=off, 1=on). streamwatchdog      Check and repair broken video streams interval in seconds (0=off, 1=on).